 3) examples of your work (technology and other), embed your technology projects on a dedicated page for greater visibility

 If you want to ensure a solid grade for this project, you should go above and beyond these minimum guidelines.

 You can also showcase any research, presentations, work experience, or a variety of other topics.

-This website will be due at the end of the semester, around the beginning of May.
-It is important that you don’t wait until late April to finish it though, as it will take a while to gather the needed materials to complete it.
+This website will be due December 5th.
+It is important that you don’t wait until a few days before to finish it though, as it will take a while to gather the needed materials to complete it.

 Google is a powerful search engine, but many people don’t know some of the advanced ways it can be used.
 Try to answer these questions: